Camu Camu Lemon: Long-Selling Vitamin C Rich Candy

-The former is a hard candy featuring the extreme sourness that comes from the coating on the surface, while the latter is a soft candy that has an addicting chewy texture.
+The former is a hard candy featuring the extreme sourness that comes from a white powder coating on the surface, while the latter is a soft candy with an addicting chewy bite.

-Since I talked about the former Nobel Super Lemon before, this time let me introduce the latter Camu Camu Lemon candy.
+Since I wrote about the former Nobel Super Lemon Hard Candy before, this time let me introduce the latter Camu Camu Lemon Candy.

 Camu Camu Lemon (かむかむレモン)

-The package contains 13 or so pieces of small candies, which are bright yellow in color and shaped like a lemon.
+The package contains 13 or so small pieces of yellow candies which are shaped like a lemon.

-This Japanese chew candy has a three-layered structure: The soft crumbly yellow sugar coating, the powdery white sour candy, and the translucent chewy sour candy in the center part.
+Actually, these chewing candies have a three-layer structure; the crumbly yellow sugar coating, the powdery white sour candy, and the translucent chewy sour candy in the center part.